Technological-Journey/Technological-journey/README.md

 ### Early Game: Steam Age

 **Technological Journey** starts with a **Steam Age** where you’ll craft basic steam-powered machines and begin automating simple tasks.
-While the early game is intentionally slow-paced, it serves as a foundation for the advanced technology you’ll unlock as you progress.
-You'll gradually move from primitive steam engines to more complex machines, setting the stage for the deeper mechanics that follow.
+While the Gregtech early game is usually slow-paced, TJ allows you to get right into the action. you will start with an overpowered hammer for very fast mining, and use custom multiblocks to progress into LV.

 ### Mid-Game: Advanced Automation

 As you advance through the **Steam Age**, you’ll begin to craft more powerful machines and integrate more complex systems.
 By the time you reach the **Mid-Game**, you'll be automating large portions of your base, using tools like **EnderIO** and **AE2** to streamline your production and resource management.
 The introduction of advanced circuits and chemistry systems opens up new pathways for automation and complex crafting.

-### Endgame: Draconic Additions
+### Endgame: Draconic Evolution

-The endgame of **Technological Journey** is centered around **Draconic Additions**, a powerful mod that offers some of the most advanced machines, tools, and energy systems in the game.
-Reaching this stage is no small feat, as it requires mastering the full suite of GregTech, automation, and resource management systems.
-The **Draconic Additions** mod provides a fitting challenge for seasoned players, offering game-changing technology that pushes your capabilities to the limit.
+The endgame of **TJ** is centered around **Draconic Evolution**, a powerful mod that offers some of the most advanced machines, tools, and energy systems in the game.
+Reaching this stage is no small feat, as it requires mastering the full suite of GregTech, automation, and resource management systems. **Draconic Evolution** mod provides a fitting challenge for seasoned players, offering game-changing technology that pushes your capabilities to the limit.

 ##### New logo and readme created by <a href="https://github.com/ItsYaBoiSimonx/">simonx<a>